 Content keywords/phrases: married couple, Canadian, teachers, Korea, kim chi, eating, loves to eat, highballs, peacocking, tattoo’s, colored hair, beards, man buns, otaku, anime, pets, cats, traveling, drinking, living in Japan, living in Korea, Korea compared to Japan, k-pop, j-pop, EDS, depression, disability, physical and mental pain, cooking, chronic pain, spudgy, meemers.

 3. Sharla in Japan

 When it comes to useful, fun happy channels, Chris (“Abroad in Japan”) and Sharla’s are just a few of the top channels about Japan where you’ll get a range of videos on a number of topics.

 Sharla’s videos are great if you plan to visit, live, or want to learn about Japan although, like the other channels I follow, she doesn’t drink (well she drinks water/tea, but not drink that other vital liquid of life).
-Top that all if that she’s a vegan, she just recently got married (to a Korean dude, and like me, he likes to be on the DL), and she loves big dogs, and is fluently bi-lingual (translator).
+To top that it all off, she’s also a vegan, just recently got married (to a Korean dude, and like me, he likes to be on the DL), she loves big dogs, and is fluently bi-lingual (translator).